 This is a suggested independent itinerary that you customize.
 Please select the best flights, hotels, trains, activities, transportation and number of nights in each destination to fit your needs.

 Enjoy the real France while as you discover the beauty of The Loire Valley.
 From Paris (the City of Lights and the world`s most visited capital); enjoy the countryside by taking trains between these destinations along The Loire Valley (rich in both history and architecture, with picturesque villages, Romanesque and Gothic buildings, magnificent fairy-tale like castles (chateaux), exquisite gardens, and unforgettable wine).
 In this region, visit: Orleans (capital of the "Loire Valley Centre Region", and best known as one of the cities visited by Joan of Arc); then, Blois (renowned for its magnificent Renaissance chateaux created by French Kings in the 15th and 16th centuries); and Tours (with its gothic cathedral Saint-Gatien, with 12th-century bases and Renaissance tops); before to get back for one last stay in the french capital; Paris.
-This is a flexible vacation package.
-Select your number of nights in each city, desired hotel and activities.

-Paris is regarded as one of the most dynamic cities in Europe, and for good reason: the city assaults the senses; demanding to be seen, heard, touched, tasted, and smelled.
+Paris is regarded as one of the most dynamic cities in Europe, and for good reason.
+The city assaults the senses, demanding to be seen, heard, touched, tasted, and smelled.
 Gaze at impressive monuments and savor its gourmet cheeses, chocolates, wines, and seafood.
 Paris is relatively small as capitals go, with many of its major sights and museums within walking distance of each other.
 A world of discovery awaits in every hidden corner and at all the famous sites, there is so much to explore.

-Visit the Eiffel Tower, Louvre Museum, Arc de Triomphe, Notre Dame Cathedral, Jardin des Tuileries, Latin Quarter, Avenue des Champs Elysees, Musee d'Orsay, Place de la Concorde, Arc de Triomphe and so much more!
+Visit the Eiffel Tower, Louvre Museum, Arc de Triomphe, Notre Dame Cathedral, Jardin des Tuileries, Latin Quarter, Avenue des Champs Elysees, Musee d'Orsay, Place de la Concorde, Sacre Coeur, and so much more!

 2 nights in Orleans